social encounter

 ANCIENT BRASS DRAGON: The Hidden King and His Deadly Domain

-How to Use By the time a brass dragon is ancient, it’s established its reputation enough to be a king, or at least to be on the highest tier of society that it cares for.
-In some genres of fantasy, it has become accepted that the ideal king is someone who is friendly with even… Continue reading
+How to Use – A King in DnD Why Monarchs Must Impress By the time a brass dragon is ancient, it’s established its reputation enough to be a king, or at least to be on the highest tier of society that it cares for.
+In some genres of fantasy, it has become accepted that the… Continue reading

 About Me